 Countries that have introduced new electronic passports over the past decade have taken the opportunity to

 They have added a range of additional visual and electronic security features to combat identity fraud and to strengthen national and international confidence in travel documents.

-Second, re-engineer existing processes.
+Second, reengineer existing processes.

-automatic border control gates are being implemented in airports.
+Automatic border control gates are being implemented in airports.

 Third, count on the e-passport.

-It is clear that the key components of new electronic passports involve technology and solutions which are robust and fully capable of delivering the results required.
+The critical components of new electronic passports involve technology and solutions which are robust and fully capable of delivering the results required.